The ports of Ile de Ré

 The port of Rivedoux

-The port of Rivedoux-Plage is the first port you see when arriving on the Ile de Ré.
-It is also the oldest.
-It was approved for construction in 1562, but not until 1845 did a pier and a landing stage allow the development of trade and navigation.
-Today, a few spots are reserved for passing boaters.
+The port of Rivedoux-Plage is the first port you'll come across when you arrive on the Ile de Ré.
+It's also the oldest.
+Its construction was authorized in 1562, but it wasn't until 1845 that a jetty and pier enabled the development of trade and navigation.
+Today, a few berths are reserved for visiting yachtsmen.

-– We like: the lovely view of the Ile de Ré bridge and the Breton channel!
+We love: the lovely view of the Ile de Ré bridge and the Breton inlet!

 The port of La Flotte en Ré

-In the heart of the village, close to the market, restaurants and bustling terraces, the port of La Flotte is a popular place to stroll for its summer entertainment, shows, concerts, fireworks … To accommodate boaters, the port has 200 berths on pontoons and 150 berths in collective anchorages.
+In the heart of the village, close to the market, restaurants and lively terraces, the port of La Flotte is a popular place to stroll for its summer entertainment, shows, concerts, fireworks...
+To welcome yachtsmen, the port has 200 berths on pontoons and 150 berths in collective moorings.

-– We like: the boats with old rigging moored in the port, some of which are classified as historical monuments!
+- We love: the old rigs moored in the harbour, some of which are listed as historic monuments!

 The port of Saint-Martin-de-Ré

-Protected by the ramparts of the Citadel, the port of Saint-Martin-de-Ré is located in the heart of the town.
-Whatever the season, it is a very lively place, with lots of shops, bars and restaurants.
-On the sailing side, there are 280 boats at the quayside and on pontoons, including 50 places reserved for boaters on stopover.
+Protected by the ramparts of the Citadelle, the port of Saint-Martin-de-Ré is located in the heart of the town.
+Whatever the season, it's a lively place, with plenty of stores, bars and restaurants.
+On the yachting side, there are 280 boats alongside the quay and on pontoons, including 50 berths reserved for visiting yachtsmen.

-– We like: the famous La Martinière ice cream parlour, just opposite the port.
-An institution on the island!
+- We love: the famous La Martinière ice cream parlour, just across from the harbour.
+An institution on the island of Ré!

-– We like: the walk along the Fier d’Ars, between ocean and salt marshes!
+- We love: the walk along the Fier d'Ars, between the ocean and the salt marshes!